 Hockey has been my major passion for as long as I can remember.
 I grew up listening to Sam Rosen and John Davidson depict Rangers games–and every now and then the Devils games called by Doc Emrick.
 They fascinated me.
 It was addicting.
 The anticipation, the breathless buildup of action.
 It was incredible.
 Practicing and practicing, I found myself on the bench broadcasting action to friends and teammates.
 But, I never knew how to pursue my newfound passion.

 In 2002, I was offered a job working game nights in Merchandise with the Binghamton Senators.
 Soon after, I was promoted to Assistant Merchandise Manager, where I acquired several different skills within the professional hockey world.
 I spent the next 9 years learning about different franchises, from the Binghamton Senators to the Florida Everblades to the Milwaukee Admirals, before taking a step back to finish my degree.
 I went back to school and earned a Bachelor's Degree in Sports Media and Marketing and a Master's Degree in Sports Management to ensure my credibility.

-During my college career, I was blessed to intern alongside play-by-play broadcaster Grady Whittenburg, handling road intermission reports.
+During my college career, I was honored to intern alongside play-by-play broadcaster Grady Whittenburg, handling road intermission reports.
 In addition, I was calling games for SUNY Broome Community College.
-Broome's athletic director was so impressed he offered me a position as the voice of the NJCAA tournament.
-The NJCAA was so impressed they offered me the chance to broadcast two Men's Lacrosse Championship tournaments in 2016 and 2017 as well as the final three NJCAA National Hockey Championships.
+Broome's athletic director was impressed with my work and offered me a position as the voice of the NJCAA tournament.
+The NJCAA was so pleased they offered me the chance to broadcast two Men's Lacrosse Championship tournaments in 2016 and 2017 as well as the final three NJCAA National Hockey Championships.

 The next year, Binghamton University granted me the opportunity to broadcast for their Men's Hockey team.
 I also provided some color commentary for the CWHL's Boston Blades, as well as an internship with the Wilkes-Barre/Scranton Penguins where I learned from Nick Hart and Mike O'Brien.